Scania PRT-range: First generation (2004–2017)

+In March 2013, Scania launched the new Streamline versions for R-series and G-series, featuring engines complying with Euro 6 regulations and aerodynamic improvements for lower fuel consumption.

 Special edition

 Special Edition (Brazil)

 The Special Edition was a special edition based on Scania's range of trucks for the South American market (especially in Brazil), commemorating the 60 years of Scania Brasil.
 Inspired by the Brazilian-built Scania 3-series T113 bonneted truck from 1991, the special edition R series features an emblematic blue-sky colour which a combination of pink, lilac and purple from the previous T113.
 There were two options for the special edition, the Classic package featuring xenon headlamps, refrigerator compartment, and the package which adds polished aluminium wheels, steering wheel and leather seats.
 Sales commenced in July 2017.

-Second generation/next gen (2016-present)
+Second generation/next gen (2016–present)

 Since Scania signed a deal with Porsche Engineering in August 2010, a completely new truck cab has been in development, known as a next generation.
 From early 2014, several masked prototypes have been spotted on roads in Sweden, Spain and Norway.
 It was officially launched at the Grand Palais in Paris on 23 August 2016.
 The launch included new R-series sleeper cab and the all-new S-series sleeper cab which offers a flat interior floor.
 Other cab heights, including R-series day cab, of the new generation will have a later launch.
 The first display of the new generation to a public audience occurred at the Elmia Lastbil fair in Jönköping, on 24 August.
 The second generation range features two touchscreen infotainment systems.
 The Base package has a 5-inch resolution, and the Premium package has a bigger, 7-inch resolution.
 In April 2017, the Premium package now supports for the first time – Apple CarPlay.

-The low-end version called the L series was added to the lineup in December 2017.
+The low-entry version called the L series was added to the lineup in December 2017.

 Plug-in Hybrid and Fully-electric models were introduced in 2020.